Gopalkataria/Checker-Game/README.md

 # Checkers-in-JavaScript
-A very Simple Checkers game in Javascript
+A very Simple Checkers game in Javascript accompanied with CSS and HTMl The files are merged for browser confilcts

-A 8x8 Board with coins moving diagonally ready to kill the opponent's coins
+A 8x8 Board with coins moving diagonally ready to kill the opponent's coins May not function properly in IE and Edge

-the white cells indicate that the coin can be moved there on click